osilkin98/SkipSort/README.md

 - Radix Sort
 - Quick Sort (iterative)
 - ~~Bubble Sort~~ (Takes ~9 minutes to sort `N=100,000`)
-- Merge Sort*
+- Merge Sort

-*Note that I did not include Merge Sort until a lot later into the code, for no particular reason either.
+*Note that I couldn't find a working implementation of Timsort in Python, and the native Timsort that Python uses is implemented in C and therefore is an unfair comparison as it will undoubtedly perform far faster than the other algorithms which are all implemented in Python.

 The Skipsort algorithm doesn't perform well when tested against evenly-distributed randomized data, so to 'shortcut' this limitation, I simply limited the values to a range of `256` possible values, since